United Way of Dane County: Racial Equity

 Achieving our mission means being an equity leader and striving for outcomes that reflect a more inclusive community.

-For Dane County to reach its fullest potential, we commit to engaging and involving diverse communities, especially those racially and ethnically diverse, in decision-making, leadership and action to achieve equitable outcomes in Education, Income and Health.
-We honor all our differences and create safe spaces for all voices to find common ground in building one community.
+IDEA is reflected in our commitment to engaging and involving diverse communities, especially those racially and ethnically diverse, in decision-making, leadership and action to achieve equitable outcomes in Education, Income and Health.

 There is still so much to be done.
 We continue to work towards addressing the historic and present forces that suppress racial injustice.